rust-lang/rfcs/text/3537-msrv-resolver.md

 **Pain points (in addition to the prior workflow):**

-We do not help these users with keeping their MSRV up-to-date.
+In addition to their toolchain version, we do not help these users with keeping their MSRV up-to-date.
 They can use other tools like [RenovateBot](https://github.com/rust-lang/cargo/blob/87eb374d499100bc945dc0e50ae5194ae539b964/.github/renovate.json5#L12-L24) though that causes extra churn in the repo.